 6.29.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.29.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.29.5.

 Be careful to only modify variables involved in loop control in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop.